-Were you hurt in a car accident caused by a mechanical defect with your vehicle?
+Were you hurt in a car accident caused by a mechanical defect in your vehicle?
 You could do everything right in maintaining your vehicle and still not know a defect exists until it’s too late.
 If this has happened to you, you have the right to seek full and fair compensation from the vehicle manufacturer.
-An experienced Charlotte injury attorney like those at DeMayo Law Offices, LLP could help you get it.
+An experienced Charlotte car mechanical defect lawyer like those at DeMayo Law Offices, Your North Carolina Law Firm™, could help you get it.

 You do everything to keep your vehicle in good running condition.
-This vehicle is your way to work, to school, and to adventure.
-So why did it fail you and leave you reeling from an unexpected accident?
-Normal wear-and-tear isn’t always the answer — sometimes it’s much more serious.
+This vehicle is your way to work, to school, and adventure.
+So why did it fail and leave you reeling from an unexpected accident?
+Normal wear-and-tear isn’t always the answer — sometimes, it’s much more serious.
 Car and mechanical defects can feel like time bombs just waiting to explode when you least expect it.

-At DeMayo Law Offices, LLP, we believe that all drivers have a right to expect that the vehicle they bought is reasonably safe and reliable and won’t cause them harm.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we believe that all drivers have a right to expect that the vehicle they bought is reasonably safe and reliable and won’t cause them harm.
 When automakers or parts manufacturers skimp on quality or safety, they put all Charlotte-area drivers at risk.

-Defects in consumer goods are not uncommon and can cause serious injuries.
+Defects in consumer goods are not uncommon and can cause serious physical injuries.
 However, defects in automobiles can be dangerous and sometimes deadly.
-What constitutes a car or mechanical defect?
-The textbook definition of a car or mechanical defect is any malfunction in a motor vehicle system or part that impacts the safety or normal use of a vehicle.
-These defects can impact any vehicle system, including the transmission, hydraulic system, brakes, motor, tires, or any other portion of a functional vehicle.
+What defines a car or mechanical defect?
+A car or mechanical defect is characterized by any irregularity or malfunction in a motor vehicle’s systems or components that adversely affect its safety or optimal operation, as defined in textbooks.
+Such defects can manifest in various vehicle systems, including the hydraulic system, transmission, brakes, engine, tires, or any other integral part of a fully operational vehicle.

 There are two major types of defects.
 The first is what is known as a manufacturing defect.
 A manufacturing defect is a flaw that impacts the production or manufacturing of a specific part.
 There is no inherent flaw in the design of the part.
 The flaw is usually in the creation of the part.
 Any number of mistakes on the production line can lead to a part that is ill-sized, ill-fitting in relation to other parts, or structurally weaker than intended.
 Even a minor manufacturing defect can impact entire operating systems and impact an automobile’s safety and performance.

 The second type of defect is called a design defect.
 This defect is a flaw in the design of a vehicle.
 This flaw can make the entire vehicle structurally unsound and unsafe to operate.
-A design defect can make certain vehicles more prone to rollover accidents or wheels more prone to locking in one position.
-In either case, the defect makes operating the vehicle dangerous and can lead to serious consequences for an unsuspecting driver.
+A defective design can make certain vehicles more prone to rollover accidents or wheels more prone to locking in one position.
+In either case, this makes operating the defective vehicle dangerous and can lead to serious consequences for an unsuspecting driver.

-A recall happens when a car manufacturer or the National Highway Transportation Safety Administration finds that a vehicle or a specific vehicle part causes an unreasonable safety risk to the public.
+A recall occurs when a car manufacturer or the National Highway Transportation Safety Administration (NHTSA) determines that a vehicle or specific vehicle component poses an unacceptable safety hazard to the general public.
 Either entity may also find that a vehicle or vehicle part fails to meet minimum safety requirements.
 In either case, they may decide to issue a safety recall.

 The problem with safety recalls is that accidents have already occurred.
 Typically, the complaints and subsequent lawsuits from these accidents spur the manufacturer to issue the recall.
 So even if your car is not on an active recall list, your accident may still be the result of a defective car or mechanical part.

-That’s why it is important to contact an experienced attorney following a collision where you suspect a defective part was to blame.
-With an attorney working for you, you are giving yourself the best opportunity to recover the compensation you deserve.
-You may also be saving others from the excruciating trauma of a serious car defect accident.
+That’s why it is important to contact an experienced law firm following a collision where you suspect a defective part was to blame.
+With an accident attorney working for you, you are giving yourself the best opportunity to recover the compensation you deserve.
+You may also save others from the excruciating trauma of a serious car defect accident.

 That may sound small, but it still amounts to thousands of serious accidents because a manufacturer failed in their duty to provide a reasonably safe product.
 Tire and wheel failures were to blame for the majority of defect accidents, while issues with braking systems come in at a close second.
-These are some of the most common types of car and mechanical defects that impact consumers:
+These are some of the most common types of vehicle defects that impact consumers:

 So, who can be held responsible following a car or mechanical defect?
 The answer is not always simple.